pywbem/pywbemtools/docs/appendix.rst

       define the use of a query language, it is specified with the string ``DMTF:QCL``.
 CQL is described in DMTF standard :term:`DSP0202`.

+   schema
+      A schema (named CIM schema in the DMTF specification :term:`DSP0004`) in the DMTF CIM model is a set of classes with a single defining authority or owning organization.
+In the CIM model, the schema elements for a class is defined as the components of the class name separated by the character "_" and the schema is the first such element.
+For example ``CIM`` is the schema for the class ``CIM_ManagedElement``.

+   CIM schema
+      The collection of qualifier declarations and classes created and maintained by the DMTF that make up the DMTF CIM model.
+This collection is regularly released by the DMTF as a package marked with a version number (ex. version 2.41.0).
+The DMTF CIM Schemas can be retrieved from the DMTF web site at: `https://www.dmtf.org/standards/cim`_ .

 .. _`Profile advertisement methodologies`:

 Profile advertisement methodologies